kedacore/keda-docs/content/docs/2.13/scalers/prometheus.md

 - No other auth (via `authModes`) can be provided with Azure Pod/Workload Identity Auth.
 - Prometheus query endpoint can be retreived from [Azure Monitor Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview) that was configured to ingest prometheus metrics.

+### Amazon Managed Service for Prometheus

+Amazon Web Services (AWS) offers a [managed service for Prometheus](https://aws.amazon.com/prometheus/) that provides a scalable and secure Prometheus deployment.
+The Prometheus scaler can be used to run Prometheus queries against this managed service.

+- [EKS Pod Identity](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-eks-pod-identity/) provider can be used in `authenticationRef` - see later in example.
+TriggerAuthentication and Secret are also supported authentication methods.
+- Create Amazon Managed Service for Prometheus [workspace](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-create-workspace.html) in your AWS account
+- Retrieve the Prometheus query endpoint URL from the [AWS managed Prometheus Workspace](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-create-workspace.html).
+This endpoint will be used to send queries.
+- Configure Prometheus scaler to use the workspace endpoint and an authentication method like EKS Pod Identity.

+Using the managed service eliminates the operational burden of running your own Prometheus servers.
+Queries can be executed against a fully managed, auto-scaling Prometheus deployment on AWS.
+Costs scale linearly with usage.

 **Google Managed for Prometheus:**

 Google Cloud Platform provides a comprehensive [managed service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus), enabling you to effortlessly export and query Prometheus metrics.